Do you LOVE softball?

 WHAT DO HIGH SCHOOL UMPIRES GET PAID?

 A 6% fee is deducted from every game fee and given to the association’s Commissioner.
-The Commissioner is a paid, elected position (three years) who assigns games and is the liaison between the umpires, PSUA, schools and OSAA.
+The Commissioner is a paid, elected position (three years) who assigns games and is the liaison between the umpires, PSUA, the schools and the OSAA.

 We also receive mileage pay to help defray our travel costs.
 These extra fees vary, based on how far the games are from our central point of downtown Portland.
 The minimum fee has increased to $10.
-At this time, our largest mileage fees are in the $20 range.
+At this time, our largest mileage fees are in the $30 range.

 WHEN IS THE SEASON?